Yann Martel: Career

-From 2007 to 2011, Martel ran a book club with the then Prime Minister of Canada, Stephen Harper, sending the Prime Minister a book every two weeks for four years, a total of more than a hundred novels, plays, poetry collections, graphic novels and children's books.Smith, Joanna (1 February 2011).Yann Martel shuts down Harper book club.
-The Star online.
-Retrieved 24 March 2016.
-The letters were published as a book in 2012, 101 Letters to a Prime Minister.101 Letters to a Prime Minister: Yann Martel opens up his book club. ipolitics.com.
-Retrieved 24 March 2016.
+From 2007 to 2011, Martel ran a book club with the then Prime Minister of Canada, Stephen Harper, sending the Prime Minister a book every two weeks for four years, a total of more than a hundred novels, plays, poetry collections, graphic novels and children's books.
+The letters were published as a book in 2012, 101 Letters to a Prime Minister.
 The Polish magazine Histmag cited him as the inspiration behind their giving of ten books to the Prime Minister Donald Tusk, which had been donated by their publishers and selected by readers of the magazine.
 Tusk reacted very positively.

 Martel was invited to be a Fellow of the Royal Society of Literature in 2014.
 He sat on the Board of Governors of the Saskatoon Public Library from 2010 to 2015.

-His fourth novel, The High Mountains of Portugal, was published on 2 February 2016.
-It tells of three characters in Portugal in three different time periods, who cope with love and loss each in their own way.Zimmerman, Jean (5 February 2016).NPR Book Review: Confronting Loss While Scaling 'The High Mountains Of Portugal'.
-NPR.
-Retrieved 25 March 2016.
+His fourth novel, The High Mountains of Portugal, was published on February 2, 2016.
+It tells of three characters in Portugal in three different time periods, who cope with love and loss each in their own way.
 It made The New York Times Bestseller list within the first month of its release.